An activation-relaxation technique study of two-level system impact on internal dissipation using DFT-based moment tensor potential: Results

 Because of the computational cost associated with this calculation, we assess the evolution of the prefactor for all 1563 events with a barrier below 5\,eV found in a single representative configuration.

 Figure \ref{fig:prefactor} presents the prefactor of each cataloged event as a function of the associated energy barrier of the associated event for this configuration.
 The green rectangle indicates the region that includes TLSs.
-While the distribution of rates is broad for events with energy barriers above 1.0\,eV, we see that for energy barriers between 0.2 and 0.7\,eV, the prefactor is found to be $(1.4\pm 0.9)\times 10^{13}$\,Hz, compatible with the typical constant rate of $1\times 10^{13}$ used previously for computing activation rates~\cite{damart_atomistic_2018,levesque_internal_2022}.
+While the distribution of rates is broad for events with energy barriers above 1.0\,eV, \NM{and further analysis is required to understand the nature of the very high prefactors observed in this region,} we see that for energy barriers between 0.2 and 0.7\,eV, the prefactor is found to be $(1.4\pm 0.9)\times 10^{13}$\,Hz, compatible with the typical constant rate of $1\times 10^{13}$ used previously for computing activation rates~\cite{damart_atomistic_2018,levesque_internal_2022}.
 It is therefore appropriate to follow the convention and use a constant $\tau_0=1\times 10^{-13}$\,s in the energy regime relevant here.